deepset-ai/prompthub/prompts/deepset-summarization.md

-This promopt is designed to produce a summary for each document provided in `documents`
+This prompt is designed to produce a summary for each document provided in `documents`

 ## How to use in Haystack